UPMC Mercy & Duquesne University

 - Pharmacist licensure in the state of Pennsylvania by September 30.

 The residency program focuses on providing a well-rounded and challenging experience to help prepare the resident to become an internal medicine specialist.
 This includes working directly with the interprofessional teams at UPMC Mercy to provide optimal care to our patients.
 UPMC Mercy is a tertiary care teaching hospital, in addition to being a Level 1 trauma center.
-The resident will spend a minimum of 4 months on internal medicine services, 1 rotation with our infectious diseases team, 1 rotation in cardiology, and 1 rotation in the medical ICU if not already completed as a PGY1.
-Elective opportunities include nutrition support, emergency medicine, nephrology, ambulatory care, research/academia, rehabilitation, and psychiatry.
+The resident will spend a minimum of 4 months on internal medicine or transitions of care services, 1 rotation with our infectious diseases team, and 1 rotation in the medical ICU if not already completed as a PGY1.
+Elective opportunities include nutrition support, emergency medicine, nephrology, ambulatory care, research/academia and rehabilitation.
 Additional specialties may be available at the discretion of the RPD.

 Duquesne University will provide opportunities in academia for the resident with the degree of involvement being up to the interest of the resident.
 The resident will precept APPE students and provide a Grand Rounds CE presentation at Duquesne with additional opportunities at UPMC Mercy.
 Research skills will be developed through the completion of a project with a publishable document provided by the end of the rotation.
 Additional opportunities for research and publication will be discussed and encouraged over the course of the PGY2 year.